biprajeetvit22/SmartInternz_MERN_VITB25/README.md

 ## 📚 Assignments

-This section contains all the **weekly assignment submissions** completed during the certification program.
+This repository contains all the **weekly assignment submissions** completed during the certification program.
 Each assignment focuses on different concepts and practical implementations of the **MERN stack**.

 - Week 1: HTML & CSS